memgraph/docs/docs/installation/linux/debian-installation.md

 You are running Memgraph vX.X.X
 ```

-If the Memgraph database instance is not running you can start it explicitly:
+If the Memgraph database instance is not running, you can start it explicitly:

 ```console
 sudo systemctl start memgraph